 Going to Cons without going broke

-I’ve seen a lot of posts in forums and groups lately talking about how difficult it is for game designers to get to conventions (Cons) and whether they are worth it, so I thought it would be helpful to share some thoughts on this with you here from my experience and through learning from others.
+I know how difficult and expensive it can be for game designers to get to conventions (Cons).
+So, I thought it would be helpful to share some thoughts on this with you here from my experience and through learning from others.

 If you’re serious about getting your game out to the world through a publisher, attending cons and meeting with publishers in person puts you in a much better position.
 It’s also a great way to network and build relationships with publishers.